syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Levels.md

 ---

 layout: post
-title: Levels in UWP Sunburst Chart control | Syncfusion
+title: Levels in UWP Sunburst Chart control | Syncfusion®
-description: Learn here all about Levels support in Syncfusion UWP Sunburst Chart (SfSunburstChart) control and more.
+description: Levels in the UWP Sunburst Chart define hierarchical data groups, enabling structured visualization and navigation across categories.
 platform: uwp
 control: SfSunburstChart
 documentation: ug

 ---

-# Levels in UWP Sunburst Chart (SfSunburstChart)
+# Levels in UWP Sunburst Chart

 Sunburst chart is used to display hierarchical data.
 You can add more than one hierarchical data in [`Levels`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.SunburstChart.SfSunburstChart.html#Syncfusion_UI_Xaml_SunburstChart_SfSunburstChart_Levels) collection of Sunburst chart.
 Each level of the hierarchy is represented by a circle.